CONSTITUTION

 Article 18.

-1. General Meetings are convened by the Management Board, without prejudice to the provisions of Article 14 paragraph 4.
+1. General Meetings of shareholders are convened by the Board, without prejudice to the provisions of Article 14, paragraph 4.

-Meetings are convened by notice sent In Writing to the addresses (including email addresses) of the members as listed in the register referred to in Article 5.
+The notice shall be issued In Writing to the addresses (including email addresses) of the members according to the register referred to in Article 5.

-The period for convening the meeting must be at least seven days.
+The notice period is at least seven days.

-If a member consents thereto In Writing, a notice to a meeting may be sent electronically by means of a readable and reproducible message at the address which has been made known by the relevant person In Writing for that purpose to the Association.
+If a member consents to this In Writing, the notice may be issued by a legible and reproducible message sent by electronic means to the address disclosed by the person concerned to the Association In Writing for this purpose.

-2. The notice convening the meeting must state the subjects to be discussed, without prejudice to the provisions of Articles 19 and 20.
+2. The notice shall state the subjects to be discussed, without prejudice to the provisions of Articles 19 and 20.

 Article 19.

-1. Without prejudice to the provisions of paragraphs 8 and 9 of article 17 no amendments may be made to the Articles other than pursuant to a resolution of a General Meeting, which must be convened by means of a notice specifying that amendments to the Articles will be proposed at that meeting.
+1. Without prejudice to the provisions of Article 17, paragraphs 8 and 9, no amendment may be made to the Articles of Association except by a resolution of a General Meeting convened with the notice that an amendment to the Articles of Association shall be proposed thereat.

-2. Those persons who have convened a General Meeting for the discussion of a motion to amend the Articles must make a copy of this motion, in which the proposed amendment is set out verbatim, available for inspection by the members in an appropriate place from at least five days before the meeting until the end of the day on which the meeting is held.
+2. Those who convened the meeting at which a motion to amend the Articles of Association shall be tabled, must make a copy of that motion available for inspection at a place suitable for the members, at least five days before the meeting, which copy sets out the proposed amendment ad verbatim, until the end of the day on which the meeting is held.

-3. A resolution to amend the Articles requires at least two-thirds of the votes cast at a meeting at which at least two-thirds of the members are present or represented.
+3. A resolution to amend the Articles of Association requires a majority of at least two-thirds of the votes cast at a meeting at which at least two-thirds of the members are present or represented.

-If less than two-thirds of the members are present or represented, a second meeting must be convened and held within four weeks of the first meeting, at which a resolution may be passed on the motion which was put forward at the first meeting irrespective of the number of members present or represented, provided the resolution is passed by a majority of at least two-thirds of the votes cast.
+If two-thirds of the members are not present or represented, a second meeting shall be convened after that meeting, to be held within four weeks after the first meeting, in which a resolution may be passed on the motion as brought to the floor in the previous meeting, regardless of the number of members present or represented, provided it is passed by a majority of at least two-thirds of the votes cast.

-4. An amendment to the Articles will not come into force until a notarial deed of it has been drawn up.
+4. An amendment to the Articles of Association shall not enter into effect until a notarial deed has been executed thereof.

 Article 20.